jnsebgosselin/gwhat/docs/plotting_hydrograph.rst

 Water level manual measurements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Water level measured manually during field visits can be plotted on the hydrograph.
+Water level measured manually during field visits can also be plotted on the hydrograph.
 This provides a quick and easy way to visually validate the automated measurements acquired with a water level datalogger.